EnterpriseDB/docs/README.md

 If you experience errors or other issues with the site, try the following in the project folder:

 1. `rm -rf node_modules` to clean out installed JavaScript packages
-1. `yarn` to reinstall JavaScript packages
+1. `npm install` to reinstall JavaScript packages
-1. `yarn clean` to clean up Gatsby cache
+1. `npm run clean` to clean up Gatsby cache
-1. `yarn develop` to start the development environment again.
+1. `npm run develop` to start the development environment again.
 Keep in mind this will take longer than usual as Gatsby will need to rebuild everything.

 ## Development